 Statement on Safety for Disabled Guests

-Robin Hill is a member of the British Association of Leisure Parks, Piers and Attractions (BALPPA) and welcomes visits by disabled people and will do all that is practical to ensure a safe and pleasurable stay.
+Robin Hill welcomes visits by disabled people and will do all that is practical to ensure a safe and pleasurable stay.
 However, certain rides and attractions in our parks can be physically demanding and vigorous.
 We therefore reserve the right to refuse admission to certain rides and attractions should we feel there is a danger to a particular individual or individuals for whatever reason.

 We have been advised by the Health & Safety Executive that refusal on the grounds of health and safety does not constitute discrimination.
 We hope that you understand and accept the decisions made in the interest of your safety.

-Please download our accessibility guide to help you plan and make the most of your visit to the Festival Of Light.
+Please download our accessibility guide to help you plan and make the most of your visit to the Spirit of the Orient.
 These guides include details of disabled facilities and attractions.

-For details on the Festival of Light please download our Electric Woods Accessibility Guide.
+For details on the Spirit of the Orient please download our electric woods Accessibility Guide.